 - DON’T use two or more PSUs for one miner.

 - Also, we don’t recommend to use one PSU for more than one miner.

 - For miner configuration, please connect the miner to the same router which your PC is also connected to.
 (Your PC is just needed for miner configuration)

-- Take a look at the miner.
-There are two fans on the miner.
+- There are two fans on the miner.
 At one end, there are some ports (and ethernet port).

-- For PinIdea Dr2, there are two 8pin ports and an ethernet port on one of the end.
+- For PinIdea Dr2, there are two 8pin ports and an ethernet port.